Last modified: August 22, 2025

 git clone https://github.com/djeada/git.git

-1. Create a new folder named git (unless you specify a different folder name).
+1. Create a new folder named git (matching the repository name, unless you specify otherwise).

-2. Grab the entire history of that project from the remote repo.
+2. Download the entire commit history and all tracked files from the remote repository.

 git clone https://github.com/djeada/git.git /opt/projects